 - Read ingredient labels, especially in the grocery store.
 Look for the word “phosphate” (sometimes appears within a longer name, such as sodium tripolyphosphate).
 Download our handy label guide “Phosphorus – It Adds Up!”.
 You can also learn about hidden phosphorus in meats in this article from a renal dietitian.

 - When preparing meals, pay attention to nutrition information provided with most recipes.
 Our Recipe Center is a great resource for foods that can help you keep variety in your diet while you mind your levels of phosphorus.
-You can download "Phosphorus in Foods", a quick guide to phosphorus amounts in common foods.
+You can also download a quick guide to learn how to keep your phosphorus in control.

 - Talk to your nephrology care team, especially your dietitian, about ways to manage phosphorus, including what to look for when grocery shopping and planning meals.